-Based on Friday’s close at 1.1206, the direction of the EUR/USD over the near-term is likely to be determined by trader reaction to the major Fibonacci level at 1.1185.
+Based on the early price action and the current price at 1.1077, the direction of the EUR/USD the rest of the session is likely to be determined by trader reaction to the uptrending Gann angle at 1.1092.

 Investing.com - The euro recovered from earlier lows after Italy’s Prime Minister Giuseppe Conte said he is resigning ahead of no-confidence vote, putting the future of the Italian government in jeopardy.

 Is the new wave of Euro weakness coming to the charts right now?
 Well, it seems so as the EURUSD is currently making new weakly lows.

 A recovery attempt on Monday was short-lived as sellers took the exchange rate into negative territory late in the day to close for a fifth consecutive daily loss.

 The RBA looks set to hold on rates near-term.
 For the day ahead, a lack of stats will leave the markets exposed to any trade war chatter.

 Fiber continued to slip for the fifth consecutive session today.
 The Ninja continued to stay within the lower vicinity of the Bollinger Bands, sustaining adverse price actions throughout the day.